In-District Activities with Members of Congress

 What to do during the activity

 Be sure to introduce who you are in your community (teacher, mom, business owner, etc.) - new MOCs love to meet their constituents!
 It’s important to start building a relationship and finding common ground.
 Do this by having normal interactions, getting to know the MOC on a more personal level and sharing your background.
 Ask open ended questions to learn more about your MOCs interests in the environmental space (not just policy but how do they approach environmental issues - are they a hunter, do they worry about their children’s future, etc.), we want to draw them out.
-Take note of any topics/interests the MOC shares that relate to one of our policy focus areas
+Take note of any topics/interests the MOC shares that relate to our work.

 For all MOCs, we want to make it known that we are an ally and a resource as much as we are lobbyists.
 It has been crucial to CCL’s success that we have created authentic and trusting relationships with MOCs - a lot of that is due to the fact that we want to work WITH a MOC, not against them, if they don’t agree with us.
 We want to reinforce that message at these events - we are here to work with Congress on environmental and climate policy, not against them.